TelediskoDAO/docs/tech_article.md

 ![Token Page](https://raw.githubusercontent.com/TelediskoDAO/docs/tech-article/tokens_page.png)

-Currently, the acceptance of the offer and the transfer of the monetary amount to the token-holder is done more or less manually (a multisig wallet changes the state contract, Euros are transferred via bank-wire).
+Currently, the acceptance of the offer and the transfer of the monetary amount to the token-holder is done more or less manually (a multisig wallet changes the state of the contract, Euros are transferred via bank-wire).
 But we are working to integrate EEUR in our ecosystem and have a fully automated escrow mechanism inside the Smart Contracts.

-We used ERC20 even in this case, because (on top of the same reasons expressed for the ShareholderRegistry) the legal documents explicitly talk mention `tokens` as the legal tender of the DAO.
+We used ERC20 even in this case, because (on top of the same reasons expressed for the ShareholderRegistry) the legal documents explicitly mentions `tokens` as the legal tender of the DAO.

 ## Governance and Snapshotting